limbernie/myAut2Exe/README.txt

 =====

  myAutToExe.exe     Compiled (pCode) VB6-Exe
- data\RanRot_MT.dll      RanRot & Mersenne Twister pRandom Generator - used to decrypt scriptdata data\LZSS.exe           Called after to decryption to decompress the script data\ExtractExeIcon.exe Used to extract the MainIcon(s) from the ScriptExe Doc\               Additional document about decompiling related stuff data\Tidy\              is run after deobfucating to apply indent to the source code samples\           Useful 'protected' example scripts; use myAut2Exe to reveal its the sources src_AutToExe_VB6.vbp   VB6-ProjectFile !SourceCode\src\             VB6 source code
+ lib\RanRot_MT.dll      RanRot & Mersenne Twister pRandom Generator - used to decrypt scriptdata lib\LZSS.exe           Called after to decryption to decompress the script lib\ExtractExeIcon.exe Used to extract the MainIcon(s) from the ScriptExe Doc\               Additional document about decompiling related stuff lib\Tidy\              is run after deobfucating to apply indent to the source code samples\           Useful 'protected' example scripts; use myAut2Exe to reveal its the sources src_AutToExe_VB6.vbp   VB6-ProjectFile !SourceCode\src\             VB6 source code